vighneshiyer/today/README.md

 - [x] Fix task sorting with more tests
 - [x] Subtasks
 - [x] Cancelled tasks
+- [x] Start CLI
+    - ~~use custom argparse Action to parse dates: https://stackoverflow.com/questions/33301000/custom-parsing-function-for-any-number-of-arguments-in-python-argparse~~
+    - [x] Unify argument parsing between the 2 programs
+    - i3 integration, use pango syntax in the /tmp/task file: https://docs.gtk.org/Pango/pango_markup.html
+- [ ] Support Markdown in Start CLI
+- [ ] Verify that a subtask that is due earlier than the main task shows up at the right time (when the subtask is due or has a reminder, not the main task)
 - [ ] List tasks without reminders / due dates (+ be able to read from a specific Markdown file vs a directory) (to check if I missed adding due dates to something)
 - [ ] Add colors for headings / paths / dates
 - [ ] Recurring tasks